binaryphile/docker-pgsql/README.md

 - `prep.sh` - downloads and unzips the sources for PostgreSQL
 - `install.sh` - for use inside the image, installs PostgreSQL
-- `init.sh` - for use inside a container based on the image, initializes a database
+- `init.sh` - for use inside a container run from your image, initializes a database
 - `run.sh` - runs an instance of PostgreSQL and exposes it on port 5432 by default

+# What "General-purpose" Means

 The idea behind a general-purpose Docker container is to maximize its reusability.
 To that end, this image contains only the executables and